-For more information, write: FR.
-BOB KELLY, SVD DIVINE WORD MISSIONARIES S12 Epworth, IA 52045-0380 or call our toll-free number: 1-800-553-3321 Browns lure Testaverde agent Vinny Testaverde said Wednesday he agreed to be a backup to Cleveland quarterback Bernie Kesar in the hope that rejoining his college buddy will make the game fun again.
+V OU Can makea difference as part of an energetic, supportive community Testaverde Browns lure BEREA, Ohio (AP) - Free agent Vinny Testaverde said Wednesday he agreed to be a backup to Cleveland quarterback Bernie Kosar in the hope that rejoining his college buddy will make the game fun again.
 Testaverde, the 1987 Heisman Trophy winner who has struggled through six seasons in the NFL, was Kosar's backup when the two played at the University of Miami.
 "There's no question I look at it as a new beginning," said Testaverde, who settled on a one-year deal with a club option.

-"Being back on the same college, I feel comfortable with it," Testaverde said.
-"We have a good relationship.
-Bernie and I BEREA, Ohio (AP) - Free more fun than it has been for me in the past few years."
+"Being back on the same more fun than it has been for me in the past few years."
 Testaverde earned \$1.5 million as Tampa Bay's starting quarterback last season.
 He is the team's all-time career passing leader.
 But the Buccaneers have managed only a 24-48 record in five years under his direction, and Testaverde has had rocky relationships with team officials.
-Tampa Bay's No. 1 draft pick in 1987, Testaverde was expected to bring new life to the team, playing the role I did in franchise.
-But he never blossomed under then-head coach Ray Perkins and clashed with Chris Chandler, whom Perkins do, and I think that will make it hired as Testaverde's backup.
+Tampa Bay's No. 1 draft pick in 1987, Testaverde was expected to bring new life to the franchise.
+But he never blossomed under then-head coach Ray Perkins and clashed with Chris Chandler, whom Perkins brotherhood.